Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 Arizona Statute 13-905 allows offenders to petition to set aside convictions and get a certificate of second chance which can remove barriers to employment for many individuals.
 The statute does not, however, remove questions about convictions on applications.

-Knowing where to search is the first step in conducting a background check.
-This free guide outlines how to search criminal and arrest records through official resources for the most accurate results.
+Knowing where to search is the first step in conducting a background check; this streamlined resource outlines how to search criminal and arrest records through official resources for the most accurate results.

 References